jjoneson/workforce-demo-scratch/roles/product-manager/tasks/create-user-stories/description.md

 - A Domain Architecture in an XML tag <domainArchitecture>
 - A Software Architecture in an XML tag <softwareArchitecture>

 Please provide your response as two sets of XML tags <story> and <apiDesign>.
-For example:
+Provide designs for multiple APIs if necessary.
+Here are some examples: